davidycliao/flaiR/README.md

-### Tagging Parts-of-Speech
+### Tagging Entities with Flair Models
-Load the pretrained model pos-fast.
-For more pretrained models, see https://flairnlp.github.io/docs/tutorial-basics/part-of-speech-tagging#-in-english.
+Load the pretrained model "ner".
+For more pretrained models, see https://flairnlp.github.io/docs/tutorial-basics/tagging-entities.

 ```
 library(reticulate)